Morattico, Virginia: History

 The Moraughtacunds and their site were discovered by Captain John Smith in 1608.
 He would mediate a feud between the Moraughtacunds and their neighbors, the Rappahannock tribe.
 The Moraughtacund tribe moved further west by 1650.

 In 1706, the site was deeded by Joseph Ball I, who originally purchased it in late 1698.
 He began building Morattico Plantation, also referred to as Morattico.
 In 1711, Joseph Ball I would die, and the plantation would be inherited by his son Joseph Ball II.
 However, the site would mainly be run by Joseph Chinn, Ball's nephew, due to Joseph Ball II's primary residence in England.
 After Joseph Ball II died in 1760, the plantation's ownership was transferred to his daughter, Frances Ravenscroft Ball Downman.
 Her son, Joseph Ball Downman would take over the site after her death in 1782.
+A relative, Rawleigh Downman, who had served on the county's Committee of Safety during the Revolutionary War, by the end of the century bought Belle Isle plantation nearby, and family members likewise continued to own it for a century, operating it using enslaved labor until the American Civil War.

-In 1799, James W.P Downman would inherit the plantation after his father, Joseph Ball Downman's death.
+Meanwhile, in 1799, James W.P Downman inherited the plantation after his father, Joseph Ball Downman's death.
 Eventually, James W.P Downman would die at a young age in 1834, leaving neither an heir nor a will.
 In 1835, his surviving siblings petitioned to have Morattico Plantation to be divided into eight equal parts, which succeeded.

 From 1835 to 1845, George William Downman and Sarah Downman purchased most of the plantation.
 George William Downman would die at an unknown date, leaving his share to Sarah Downman, his sister.
 Littleton Downman Mitchell, Sarah's nephew, would inherit the plantation after her death in 1849.
 Around 1850, the original dwelling was dismantled by Downman himself.

 From 1864 to 1868, Downman lost his ownership of the site, and his creditors would purchase the plantation.
 Decades later, the 1933 Chesapeake–Potomac hurricane would reportedly cover the first floor of all buildings in the Morattico area except for the Morattico Plantation itself.
 L.C Thrift would then dismantle the plantation in 1935, using some materials from it to construct a two-story farmhouse.

 The Village of Morattico Historic District was listed on the National Register of Historic Places in 2011.